cockroachdb/docs/src/current/v24.1/node-shutdown.md

 A cluster in CockroachDB {{ site.data.products.cloud }} cannot be shut down.
 {{site.data.alerts.end}}

-To shut down an entire cluster:
+To shut down an entire production cluster:

-1. One at a time, gracefully terminate each node except for the last node using your process manager or by sending a `SIGINT` or `SIGKILL` signal to the `cockroach` process.
+1. One at a time, gracefully terminate each node except for the last node using your process manager or by sending a `SIGINT` signal to the `cockroach` process.
 The node will attempt to finish pending transactions and drain client connections, which will be sent to other nodes.
 If a node does not shut down in the expected time, as a last resort you can send a `SIGKILL` signal to the process.
-It's best to avoid this because it increases load on the cluster when work in progress is sent to the other nodes, which will also be shut down shortly.
-It also could increase the time it takes to restart the cluster.
+It's best to avoid this in production because it has the potential to disrupt client requests and transactions being processed on the node.
-1. The last node cannot shut down with a `SIGINT` or `SIGTERM` signal because it has nowhere to send pending work, and it has no quorum to write data to the cluster.
-Send a `SIGKILL` process to stop the node.
+1. When the cluster has too few online nodes to maintain quorum, the remaining nodes may not shut down with a `SIGINT` signal.
+At this point, it is safe to send a `SIGKILL` signal to the `cockroach` process on these nodes, because they can no longer write data to the cluster until more nodes are available.
 The cluster is now stopped.

 To restart a stopped cluster, restart each node.

-To permanently decommission a cluster, remove the data and the `cockroach` process from each node.
+To permanently decommission a stopped cluster, remove the data and the `cockroach` process from each node.

 ## See also